 Handling Strings in Java

-In Java, a String is a sequence of characters that can be used to store and manipulate text.
-There are several ways to handle strings in Java, which can be used to store and manipulate text in a program.
-In this blog post, we will cover the following topics related to strings in Java:
+String is a sequence of characters that can be used to store and manipulate text.
+There are several ways to handle strings in Java.
+Which can be used to store and manipulate text in a program.
+In this blog post, we will cover the different topics in handling Strings in Java along with the frequently asked questions.

 There are several ways to create a string in Java.
 The most common way is to use double quotes to create a string literal, like this: